πŸ‘‹ Hello world, my name is

 As part of a user-focused initiative, I organized and led the full-stack architecture, design, and development of a brand new feature allowing patients to interact with a real physical therapist via an in-app chat experience and scheduled video sessions.

-One of my most noteworthy achievements was rewriting our entire continuous integration pipelines utilizing a new service.
-As a result, we dramatically improved our build times.
+One of my most noteworthy achievements was rewriting our entire continuous integration pipelines using Azure, allowing us to migrate away from self-hosted runners.
+As a result, we dramatically improved our build times, and simplified our release process.

 As a team leader, I mentored individuals by providing opportunities for more junior developers to get involved in client communication and more complex development features.
 Empowering each individual's personal growth paid dividends for the long-term success of the team.